xXRyan1905Xx/100-Days-Of-Code/README.md

 * [References]

 ### Who
-My name's Ryan and I currently for as a Network Engineer in Australia.</p>
+My name's Ryan and I currently work as a Network Engineer in Australia.

 ### What
 I have decided to take the #100DaysOfCode challenge and decided to use GitHub to store the code I create over the next 100 days.
-Along with the code, you can find my log that 'll be using to keep track of my time, challenges and outcomes.
+Along with the code, you can find my log that I'll be using to keep track of my time, challenges and outcomes.

 ### Where
 I'll be doing the majority of the challenge from home.

 ### When
-I will be starting the challenge today the 21st of March 2021.
+I will be starting the challenge on the 21st of March 2021.
+The 20th of March 2021 will be used to get my GitHub and Centos VM configured correctly.

 ### Why
 The networking field is changing and a shift is occurring towards the programming and automation of networks.
 Instead of being left behind, I want to challenge myself to increase my skills and knowledge in this area, along with making myself accountable.